 Leaving the client behind right after they pay you for the site is a common mistake among designers.
 And it has a huge impact on your future earnings.

-In the worst case scenario, if the client fails with their site because they couldn’t figure out what and how to publish then they will sure as hell not come back for more of your services.
+In the worst case scenario, if the client fails with their site because they couldn’t figure out what to write about and how to publish it then they will sure as hell not come back for more of your services.

 But if the client thrives then they are very likely to start working on other projects.
 And since you were the person who built the initial one and helped with the content, who do you think they will reach out to?

-Out of all of the steps described above, I’d say that the last one has the most impact on your client’s level of happiness in the long run.
+Out of all the steps for how to design a WordPress website that were described above, the last one has the most impact on your client’s level of happiness in the long run.

 Even if you mess up the site, but stay in touch and do everything you can do to fix it, provide tips, advice, and so on, then the client is still likely to come back.
 That’s because they now have a bond with you that’s underlined with a lot of trust and understanding.